jwaxy/Sujuk/README.md

 ## Contributing

-If you want to help but are not sure what to do, take a look at our [planning board](https://github.com/orgs/Wurst-Imperium/projects/5/views/1) or the [help wanted list](https://github.com/Wurst-Imperium/Wurst7/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
-Of course you can contribute anything you like, but these issues are particularly useful.

-If you are contributing multiple unrelated features, please create a separate pull request for each feature.
-Squeezing everything into one giant pull request makes it very difficult for me to add your features, as I have to test, validate and add them one by one.

-Thank you for your understanding - and thanks again for taking the time to contribute!!

-## Translations

-We have a [Crowdin project](https://crowdin.com/project/wurst7) for translations.
-You can also submit translations here on GitHub, but Crowdin is preferred since it makes it much easier to resolve issues.

-To enable translations in-game, go to Wurst Options > Translations > ON.

-Names of features (hacks/commands/etc.) should always be kept in English.
-This ensures that everyone can use the same commands, keybinds, etc. regardless of their language setting.
-It also makes it easier to communicate with someone who uses Wurst in a different language.

-The translation files are located in [this folder](https://github.com/Wurst-Imperium/Wurst7/tree/master/src/main/resources/assets/wurst/lang), in case you need them.
+just send a pull request at [here](https://github.com/jwaxy/Sujuk/pulls)

 ## License

-This code is licensed under the GNU General Public License v3. **You can only use this code in open-source clients that you release under the same license!
-Using it in closed-source/proprietary clients is not allowed!**
+This code is licensed under the GNU General Public License v3. **You can only use this code in open-source clients/mods that you release under the same license!
+Using it in closed-source/proprietary clients/mods is not allowed!**